yuqinzhou9/yuqinzhou9.github.io/_projects/4_project.md

 ---
 layout: page
 title: Towards Language Modeling Using Tensor Trains
-description: "[6 Dec 2022] Tensor networks (TNs) are a powerful modeling framework developed for complex quantum systems, and have been recently applied within machine learning.
+description: "[6 Dec 2022] Tensor networks are a powerful modeling framework developed for complex quantum systems, and have been recently applied within machine learning.
 We propose a novel Tensor Train Language Model, as an illustration of how tensor networks can be applied to real-world language modeling datasets."

 img: assets/img/TTLM.png
 importance: 2